In this Section

 Name, office location, office hours (in-person or virtual), email address, preferred method of contact.

-- Some instructors like to provide specific information about how students should address them (Dr., Prof., etc. as well as pronouns used), how to use office hours, their teaching philosophy, and a diversity statement.
+- Some instructors like to provide specific information about how students should address them (Dr., Prof., etc. as well as pronouns used), how to use office hours, and their teaching philosophy.

 - Instructors should hold a total of 3 office hours per week for a standard 3-credit hour course.